Are you interested in testing out the airwaves without the commitment of an on-going program? Look no further!

 We have designated timeslots on the program schedule just for you!

-Radiozines are the Public Affairs equivalent, typically 1/2 hour to an hour in duration.
+Radiozines are the Public Affairs equivalent, where on-air volunteers can prepare a one-off piece of talk radio... or even a series!
+Radiozines are typically half an hour to an hour in duration.
 Coordinated by the Public Affairs Director.

-To get your On-Air Qualifications, you'll need to take the following virtual trainings:
+To get your On-Air Qualifications, you'll need to meet/take the following certifications and trainings:

 -Volunteer Orientation (More information Here)

 The next step to getting on the air will vary depending on whether you plan to produce your AudioPilot/Radiozine remotely, In the KBOO Production Studios, or broadcast live.
 You can sign up for the additional trainings listed below on Galaxy.

 ➪If you are producing your piece remotely and already know how edit audio from home, you are ready for broadcast!

 Optional Training: Audio Editing with Audacity